IcyFeVA/starstrike/README.md

 ## Configuration & Secrets

-Wraiter requires an OpenRouter (or compatible) API key to call models.
+Starstrike requires an OpenRouter (or compatible) API key to call models.
 Store keys in the app settings UI; they are persisted locally using the Tauri store plugin.
 Do not commit secrets to source control.

 ## Architecture notes